akshatkedia/the-designery/_slides/surface-design-prints-for-fashion-and-interior-textiles.markdown

 work: Geom
 ---

-Our signature ‘Geom’ print printed on a beautiful pashmina lehenga
+Our signature ‘Geom’ print printed<br>on a beautiful pashmina lehenga